 Another contributor to poor air quality in a home gym is the smell.
 With consistent use, there’s no telling what kind of unfortunate odors may dwell in your home gym.
-However, you can eliminate bad odors if you fill your home gym with air fresheners that can plug into your outlets and give off a more inviting scent.
+However, you can eliminate bad odors if you put non-toxic air fresheners in your home gym that can plug into your outlets or spray, and give off a more inviting scent.

 Don’t Leave Dirty Clothes and Towels